 Dairy Industry Overview in Azerbaijan

-The dairy sector in Azerbaijan is a cornerstone of its agricultural framework, crucial for providing nutrition and economic value through both domestic consumption and exports.
-The industry has witnessed significant development, transitioning from small-scale producers to modern dairy farms and processing facilities.
+The dairy sector in Azerbaijan plays a crucial role in the country's agricultural framework, offering substantial nutritional and economic benefits.
+The industry has evolved significantly, moving from small-scale operations to modernized dairy farms and processing facilities.

 Milk Production and Dairy Cattle

-Azerbaijan boasts approximately 1.8 million heads of dairy cattle, including cows and buffaloes.
-This livestock base supports an annual milk production of around 2.2 million tonnes, reflecting the efficiency and dedication of Azerbaijani dairy farmers.
-However, the country has recorded a negative trend in cattle herd numbers, with a 2.2% decrease to 2.5 million head.
+Azerbaijan boasts a substantial livestock base, with approximately 1.8 million heads of dairy cattle, including cows and buffaloes.
+This supports an annual milk production of around 2.2 million tonnes.
+Despite a 2.2% decrease in cattle herd numbers, currently at 2.5 million head, the industry continues to thrive.

 Milk Processing

-Annually, about 1.1 million tonnes of milk are processed in Azerbaijan.
-This processing transforms raw milk into a diverse array of dairy products, catering to both local and international markets.
+Each year, about 1.1 million tonnes of milk are processed in Azerbaijan, transforming raw milk into a diverse array of dairy products.
+This supports both local consumption and exports to international markets.

 Cheese, Milk Powder, and Whey Production

-Azerbaijan's cheese sector produces approximately 15,000 tonnes annually, offering a blend of international cheese styles along with traditional local varieties.
-The country also produces around 5,000 tonnes of milk powder and whey each year, meeting local demands and serving export markets.
+The cheese sector in Azerbaijan is notable, producing approximately 15,000 tonnes annually, including both international and traditional local varieties.
+Additionally, the country produces around 5,000 tonnes of milk powder and whey each year.

 Key Dairy Enterprises

-Leading companies such as Atena LLC, Milla Dairy, and Südlü LLC play vital roles in the industry.
-Atena LLC is noted for using the ESL system for fresh products, while Milla Dairy is renowned for its premium quality milk and cream.
-Südlü LLC specializes in cheese and butter production.
+Leading companies such as Atena LLC, Milla Dairy, and Südlü LLC are pivotal in the industry.
+Atena LLC is renowned for its use of the ESL system for fresh products, Milla Dairy for its premium quality milk and cream, and Südlü LLC for its cheese and butter production.

 Dairy Farms

-Significant dairy farms include Gilan Dairy Farms, Muğan Dairy Farm, and Shamakhi Dairy Farm.
-These farms are recognized for their contributions to raw milk supply and sustainable practices.
+Prominent dairy farms like Gilan Dairy Farms, Muğan Dairy Farm, and Shamakhi Dairy Farm are recognized for their contributions to raw milk supply and sustainable practices.

 Export and Import of Dairy Products

-Azerbaijan exports approximately 150,000 tonnes of dairy products annually, with key markets including Russia, Georgia, and Moldova.
-Conversely, the country imports about 100,000 tonnes of dairy products each year from Belarus, Ukraine, and EU nations.
-In 2023, over 50,000 tonnes of dairy products were imported, reflecting diverse consumer preferences and opportunities for exporters.
+Azerbaijan exports approximately 150,000 tonnes of dairy products annually to markets in Russia, Georgia, and Moldova.
+Conversely, it imports about 100,000 tonnes of dairy products each year from Belarus, Ukraine, and EU nations.
+In 2023, over 50,000 tonnes were imported, with a notable 21.7% increase in milk and cream imports in the first half of 2025, totaling 8.038 thousand tonnes valued at 13.128 million USD.

 Notable Dairy Market Events

-The Azerbaijani dairy market has seen international collaborations and government initiatives supporting innovation, especially in rural areas.
-A notable event was the International Dairy Federation's delegation visit to Milla Dairy.
-The DairyRally Azerbaijan 2025 roadshow further highlights the industry's growth and technological advancements.
+Recent years have seen international collaborations and government initiatives promoting innovation, particularly in rural areas.
+A significant event was the International Dairy Federation's delegation visit to Milla Dairy.
+The DairyRally Azerbaijan 2025 roadshow highlights the industry's growth and technological advancements.

 Challenges and Developments